 Your divorce is final and the child custody order has been put in place.
 Unfortunately, a little while down the road you realize the child custody agreement is not working for you or for your child.
 You wish to make a modification to the current child custody agreement, but you are not sure where to start or what options are available to you.
-If this situation sounds like the situation you or someone you love is in, the attorneys at Scroggins Law Group, PLLC are ready to help you.
+If this situation sounds like the situation you or someone you love is in, the attorneys are ready to help you.
 With decades of experience, vast amounts of knowledge, familiarity with the Collin County Courts, and being invested in the community of Frisco they are ready to advise you and assist you with achieving your goals.

 Child custody orders are designed with the best interest of the child in mind followed by the interest of the parents.
 After a child custody order has been put in place, situations may change and the current child custody order is no longer what is best for the child or parents.
 If that is the case a child custody modification may be in order.
 If the changes are needed a year or more after the child custody order has been put in place adjustments can be made with minimal fuss.
 However, if the modification needs to happen within a year of the original order being implemented the modifications have to meet certain criteria.